 While the digital landscape lends itself to those savvy enough to take advantage of platforms and apps, the music scene is witnessing an increase in indie distributors and labels that help support artists looking to be successful in the music industry on their own terms, and Opposition does just that.

 Partner with Opposition, BBTV’s music division, and get access to an artist-friendly distributor with industry expertise and high-level digital marketing services, without sacrificing creative control.
-Find success on the market while doing it on your own terms.
+Find success for your music brand on the market while doing it on your own terms.